Breaking the Cycle of Passive Aggressive Business Cultures

 Challenges:

-When the business conditions for a passive aggressive business culture to flourish it is not uncommon for feedback mechanisms to be underdeveloped.
+When the business conditions for a passive aggressive business culture are present, feedback mechanisms are often underdeveloped.
+Feedback mechanisms are often underdeveloped.
 Projects, programs, and initiatives are produced without proper oversight and evaluation.
 The regulatory, legal, and contractual obligations are not fully integrated within the larger performance framework.
 Power is emphasized over that of competent oversight and leadership.

 Competition Issues: